bradley499/flitdb/README.md

 To install FlitDB as a shared library, simply navigate to the [`flitdb`](flitdb) directory and run the command `make`; this command will compile FlitDB into a shared library, and install it into the `/usr/lib` directory, along with required header files into the `/usr/include` directory.
 Then to access the library, all you need to do is `#include <`[`flit.h`](flitdb/flit.h)`>` into your project.
 To compile, all you need to do, is make sure that you compile with the parameter `-lflitdb` to include the shared FlitDB library.

 ### Compile into your project
 Instead of [installing the FlitDB library](#Install-as-library) on your system, you can also compile the FlitDB source directly into your project.
-This is very easy to accomplish, as all you need to do, is copy the contents of the [`flitdb`](flitdb) directory into your project, and make sure that you include the file [`flit.c`](flitdb/flit.c) in your project.
+This is very easy to accomplish, as all you need to do, is copy the contents of the [`flitdb`](flitdb) directory into your project, and make sure that you include the file `#include "`[`flit.h`](flitdb/flit.h)`"` in your project.

 ## Syntax 🗂️
 Take a look at the API syntax used to handle and manage a database connection through FlitDB.
 A thorough explanation of each function, and their return values, are all documented and can be viewed in the [FlitDB syntax manual](SYNTAX.md).